5 C

 EPS what you need to know to maximize earnings

 Figuring out the EPS is more complex than just looking at the net profits of the company and assuming that means the pay-off for investing might be good.
-One of the biggest influences on EPS is how many other people own shares in the company; if two companies are earning the same amount of money, they one with less shareholders will have a higher EPS as the money is divided by less people.
+One of the biggest influences on EPS is how many other people own shares in the company; if two companies are earning the same amount of money, the one with fewer shareholders will have a higher EPS as the money is divided by fewer people.

 How to calculate & what to keep in mind